nino144/Spring-boot-ecommerce-website/README.md

 (2)

-import database.sql file in database to Create all table Make sure to change the name of your databse to your custom name in application property file
+import database.sql file in database to create all table

+Make sure to change the name of your database to your custom name in application property file

 (3)